MenakaGodakanda/NIST_CSF_Project/README.md

 - Replace `enp0s3` with the appropriate network interface on your system.

 #### 5. Generate Test Alerts:
-- Generate some test traffic to ensure Snort logs alerts.
-Use tools like `Nmap` to scan your network, which should trigger Snort alerts:
+- Generate some test traffic to ensure `snort` logs alerts.
+Use tools like `nmap` to scan your network, which should trigger `snort` alerts:
 ```
 sudo apt install nmap
 sudo nmap -v -sS 192.168.1.0/24  # Replace with your network range